fnordoglargh/BoardGameLeague/ABOUT.md

 * Added crating, loading and saving of multiple databases.
 * Implemented result editing.
 * Added Best Score and Average Points to result evaluation.
+* Added a mechanism to translate the ABOUT.md file into HTML to view it from inside the app.

 ### Bug Fixes